syncfusion-content/blazor-docs/blazor/predefined-dialogs/getting-started.md

 {% endhighlight %}
 {% endtabs %}

 Now, register the Syncfusion Blazor Service and Sycnfusion Dialog Service in the Blazor Server App or Blazor WebAssembly App.
-Here, Syncfusion Blazor Service is registered by setting [IgnoreScriptIsolation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.GlobalOptions.html#Syncfusion_Blazor_GlobalOptions_IgnoreScriptIsolation) property as true to load the scripts externally in the [next steps](#add-script-reference).
+Here, the Syncfusion Blazor Service is registered by setting the [IgnoreScriptIsolation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.GlobalOptions.html#Syncfusion_Blazor_GlobalOptions_IgnoreScriptIsolation) property as true to load the scripts externally in the [next steps](#add-script-reference).

-> From 2022 Vol1 (20.1) version - The default value of `IgnoreScriptIsolation` is changed as `true`, so, you don’t have to set `IgnoreScriptIsolation` property explicitly to refer scripts externally.
+> From 2022 Vol1 (20.1) version: The default value of the `IgnoreScriptIsolationis` changed to `true`,so you don’t have to set `theIgnoreScriptIsolation` property explicitly to refer to scripts externally.

 ### Blazor Server App

-* For **.NET 6** app, open the **~/Program.cs** file and import Syncfusion Blazor Service and Sycnfusion Blazor Dialog Service.
+* For the **.NET 6** app, open the **~/Program.cs** file and import the Syncfusion Blazor Service and Sycnfusion Blazor Dialog Service.

-* For **.NET 5 and .NET 3.X** app, open the **~/Startup.cs** file and import Syncfusion Blazor Service and Sycnfusion Blazor Dialog Service.
+* For the **.NET 5 and .NET 3.X** app, open the **~/Startup.cs** file and import the Syncfusion Blazor Service and Sycnfusion Blazor Dialog Service.

 The **DialogService** must be registered as scoped service using the **SfDialogService** method for getting the Predefined dialogs instance at any page.